 Selected Musical Terms of Non-Western Cultures is a specialized dictionary containing thousands of words from the music cultures of Africa, Asia, and Oceania.
 It is shelved in the Reference section (ML 108 .K37 1990, main level).

 Welcome to the music research guide.
 These brief pages provide sources and links to help you get started on your research in music.
 For more in-depth information, check out our library's books on researching and writing about music.
 For individual assistance, please contact the library liaison for music, Kirk Doran.

-Our newest streaming audio database, DRAM Music Online, is an excellent complement to Naxos Music Library.
+For streaming audio, DRAM Music Online is an excellent complement to Naxos Music Library.
 DRAM includes a diverse collection of American music from the New World Records and CRI labels, as well as other unique and important recordings neglected by the commercial marketplace.
 Genres include folk, opera, Native American, jazz, 19th to 21st century classical, early rock, musical theater, contemporary, electronic and more.

 All the rules and examples for citing in Chicago Notes & Bibliography style are in chapter 14 of the Chicago Manual of Style, 16th edition.

 The standard for ethnomusicology research, Chicago Author-Date style is explained in chapter 15 of the Chicago Manual of Style.